 So that's where you hid the family jewels!

-Zoe: You really think there's something in there?
+You really think there's something in there?
+Mal:

-Mal: Using corpses for smuggling is a time-honored repulsive custom.
+Using corpses for smuggling is a time-honored repulsive custom.
+Jayne:

-Zoe: And maybe he was a friend of ours and you need to show more respect.
+And maybe he was a friend of ours and you need to show more respect.
+Jayne:

 I got respect.
-I'm just sayin' *points to body* Gold!
+I'm just sayin' (points to body

 This trope is about using a person as a walking safe.
 Or a dead safe, in some cases.
 Despite the name, the treasure can be hidden in other body parts, and with or without the person's knowledge.
 Smugglers may willingly have themselves (or others) surgically altered to hide objects inside of them.
 As shown to the right, in some instances the hidden item may be parked inside the person's Soul